-The stairs lay at the north side of the building and went up to a first floor nursery over main room; a north facing bedroom over the hall; a north facing bathroom and wc; then came a back landing to a bedroom and dressing room ("not used"); a store; a servants' bathroom [added in 1919, see above]; two servants' bedrooms [added in 1919 see above]; and a servants' kitchen.
-On the 2nd floor lay: a south facing bedroom over the drawing room; a dressing room; and a bedroom over part of the dining room ("good").
+The stairs lay at the north side of the building and went up to a first floor nursery over main room; a north facing bedroom over the hall; a north facing bathroom and W. C.; then came a back landing to a bedroom and dressing room ("not used"); a store; a servants' bathroom [added in 1919]; two servants' bedrooms [added in 1919]; and a servants' kitchen.
+On the second floor lay: a south facing bedroom over the drawing room; a dressing room; and a bedroom over part of the dining room ("good").

 Outside were: a brick and tile incubator house; three loose boxes; a garage for two cars ("poor"); three coal and wood places; a washhouse; a hen house; two hovels and a cart shed; a three bay open hovel used as a store; an electricity house and battery room; a fruit room; a further hen house; and a small conservatory.
 The valuer noted: "Gardens Nice.
 Has been let go".
-All in all it was a: "V. Nice old House Elec Light.
+All in all it was a: "Very Nice old House Electric Light.
 Pump own water from well".
-He noted that the orchard and kitchen garden across the road and totalled 0.342 acres; they included a greenhouse measuring 30ft by 10 and a potting shed.
+He noted that the orchard and kitchen garden across the road and totalled 0.342 acres; they included a greenhouse measuring 30 feet by 10 feet and a potting shed.